Red Mite in Chicken Houses

 Are you ready for them?

 I hope this information helps when treating what is a relatively common problem for poultry.
-With vigilance, the right treatment and some preventative actions your chicken coop can be red mite free and your chickens will happy.
+With vigilance, the right treatment and some preventative actions your chicken coop can be red mite free and your chickens will be happy.

 - - - -